membraneframework/bundlex/README.md

 With proper setup, Bundlex can support cross-compilation.
 When using Nerves it should work out of the box.

 Not relying on Nerves and using your own toolchain is also possible, although it wasn't tested.
-In this scenario, the following environment variables need to be set:
+In this scenario, the following environment variables need to be set during compilation (when changing the target bundlex also needs to be recompiled):
 - `CROSSCOMPILE`
 - `CC` - path to the C compiler for cross-compiling to the target
 - `CFLAGS` - C compilation flags